 Life with diabetes is challenging.
 In addition to regulating their blood sugar, people with diabetes need to be aware of complications that can affect nearly the entire body, including the eyes.
-At Anwar Eye Center in Moundsville and Sutton, West Virginia, the team of board-certified ophthalmologists provides diabetic eye checkups and treats diabetic eye complications including diabetic retinopathy, glaucoma, and cataracts.
+At Anwar Eye Center in Moundsville, West Virginia, the team of board-certified ophthalmologists provides diabetic eye checkups and treats diabetic eye complications including diabetic retinopathy, glaucoma, and cataracts.
 Schedule an appointment online or over the phone today.

 Eye care is a crucial part of any diabetic care routine, even if you can see clearly and your eyes aren’t bothering you.
 Diabetes increases your risk of eye ailments that can cause partial or complete vision loss.